ng-parth/notifyMe/README.md

 - `close` : Close function to dismiss the notification
 - `options` : Notification options

+    **options**
+    The options contains key-value pairs for customizing the notification.
+It can accept only following keys.
+    - `closeable` : boolean | default: true.
+This option controls weather you want the notification closeable ot not
+    - `autoDismiss` :  boolean | default: false.
+This option controls weather the notification will be auto-dismissed.
+    - `timeout` : time in ms | default: 90000.
+This options set the timespan after which the the notification will be auto-dismissed.
+    - *NOTE:* `autoDismiss` and `timeout` both are required to auto-dismiss notification.
+If `timeout` is set to 0, it will set the delay to infinity, so that notification wont be auto-dismissed.

 **Info notification:**
 `notifyMe.ofInfo(msg, title, [options(optional)]);`
 returns `notificationObj`